 You can also hire an appraiser to determine the fair market value of property.
 Before choosing an appraiser, do research to find the best one for the valuation.

 When you’re conducting a fair market valuation or managing your books, you need to have the records to back it up.
 Check out Patriot’s online accounting software for an accurate and affordable recordkeeping system.
-Plus, we offer free, U.S.-based support.
+Plus, we offer free, USA-based support.
 Get your free trial now!

 This article has been updated from its original publication date of August 13, 2015.